samip5/k8s-cluster/README.md

 - **flux** directory is the entrypoint to Flux
 - **bootstrap** directory contains a simple Kustomize resource to deploy Flux to an empty cluster
-- **charts** directory contains all of my different chart repos
-- **crds** directory contains custom resource definitions (CRDs) that need to exist globally in my cluster before anything else exists
 - **config** directory contains cluster-wide configs like global variables
-- **core** directory (depends on **crds**) are important infrastructure applications (grouped by namespace) that should never be pruned by Flux
 - **apps** directory (depends on **core**) is where my common applications (grouped by namespace) are placed.

 ```
 cluster
 ├── apps
 ├── bootstrap
-├── charts
 ├── config
-├── core
-├── crds
 └── flux
 ```